Last Updated on November 8, 2022 by bethrmartin

 What are the Best Wall Decor Ideas?

 Whether it’s truly vintage or just vintage style, one of these posters can add interest to any room.
-Pick your favorite topic – travel, music, movies, cars – really anything – and you will find the perfect image to set the stage for your design.
+Pick your favorite topic – travel, music, movies, cars – and you will find the perfect image to set the stage for your design.

-Floating shelves are attractive but they also are incredibly functional, making them the perfect solution for many places.
-Display your favorite objects and add storage space at the same time – it’s a win-win!
+Floating shelves are attractive but also incredibly functional, making them the perfect solution for many places.
+Display your favorite objects and add storage space simultaneously – it’s a win-win!

-If you want endless opportunities for texture and form, then I highly recommend a gallery wall.
+I highly recommend a gallery wall if you want endless opportunities for texture and form.
 You can continuously add to it over time, and it’s easy to tweak the look with new prints and objects.
-Don’t just add picture frames – try to add wall sconces, a wall hanging, sculptures, and don’t forget to leave some negative space.
-This is one of the easiest ways to fill a blank wall.
+Don’t just add picture frames – try to add wall sconces, a wall hanging, and sculptures.
+Leave some negative space as well to create a cohesive composition.

 A triptych, which means three art pieces, hung side by side, is a great solution to fill a large blank wall.
 They are often cheaper than a single extra-large piece of art, and they can make a striking statement.
 Try this in your dining room or over your sofa for maximum impact.